skvamme/pico_atlast/README.md

 sudo apt install python3-tk
 cd pico-project-generator
 ./pico_project.py --gui</pre>

-Name project atlast and place it in the pico directory.
+Type project name atlast and place it in the pico directory.
 Check all Library Options.
 Check "console over usb" and uncheck "console over UART".
 Press OK.

-Clone this git repository in your home directory and copy the files to the atlast directory in ~/pico The reason I do it this way is that I don't want a git repository in the toolchain.
+Clone this pico_atlast git repository in your home directory and copy the files to the atlast directory in ~/pico The reason I do it this way is that I don't want a git repository in the toolchain.
 <pre>
 git clone https://github.com/skvamme/pico_atlast
 cd pico_atlast